 Rather than send a preprinted thank you card, opt for a blank card or one with a graphic design that shows your personality.
 Add a personal note to express how much the gift means to you.

 After the wedding showers and engagement parties, don’t forget to send thank you cards to the hosts.
-They're the ones who spent the time and money behind the scenes, and they deserve some recognition from you.
+They're the ones who spent the time and money behind the scenes, and they deserve some extra recognition and gratitude from you.

-Immediately after the shower, sit down and write out thank you notes.
+Immediately after the shower, after you've thanked the host or hostess, sit down and write out thank you notes to all the guests.
 That will help you keep up with the amount of cards you’ll have to send.
 If someone attends more than one shower, send a separate thank you note for each gift.